 Sun exposure and salt can make hair look brassy.
 The solution?
 If committing to a full color revamp is too much, Padilla suggests an in-salon hair gloss.
 “This is a semi-permanent color that counteracts business, replenishes shine, seals the ends, and makes the hair smooth again.”
 (Try these stylist-approved tricks to get shiny hair.)

 Try a hair mask treatment

 After a summer of harmful sun, chlorine, and salt-water damage, it’s important to re-hydrate the scalp and strands.
 You could try an at-home avocado hair treatment, or do what Padilla recommends: A nutrient-rich hair mask treatment with protective oils, kinds of butter, and extracts to replenish sun-damaged hair and dry, frizzy locks.
 Try La Tierra Sagrada Hair Treatment or R+Co Palm Springs Pre-Shampoo Treatment Mask.
 (Here’s how to repair damaged hair with items that are already in your home.)

 Take a break from heat styling

 You already know that heat styling can cause major damage.
 And if you already have sun-damaged hair, it’s that much more susceptible.
 It’s best to give your hair a break for a few weeks.
 There are tons of no-heat styles that’ll leave your strands looking great.
 Justine Marjan, beauty influencer and celebrity hairstylist, recommends braids with a leave-in conditioner (Try: It’s a 10 Potion 10 Miracle Instant Repair Leave-In or Kristin Ess Weightless Shine Leave-In Conditioner).
 “You can sleep in them and take them out in the morning for natural looking waves.”

 Switch to a silk pillowcase

 “Cotton pillowcases are absorbent and can actually draw moisture out of your hair and skin while you’re sleeping,” explains Marjan.
 Silk won’t, leaving your hair silky smooth.
 Added bonus: It also reduces knots and extends your blowout.
 Try: The Hollywood Silk Solution Silk Pillowcase or Spasilk 100% Pure Silk Pillowcase.
-(Beware of the signs you need certain hair nutrients.)
+(Check out the other silk pillowcase benefits you’ll get from switching over.)